The Role of Concurrent Users in Load Testing

 While many customers understand the value of a load test as part of their holiday preparation, many might still have questions about specific parameters that factor into testing their websites.
 This blog post will discuss the concept of concurrent users as it applies to load testing.

-Concurrent users are defined as the total number of people using an online resource in a particular location within predefined period of time.
+What does concurrent users mean?
+Concurrent users are defined as the total number of people using an online resource in a particular location within a predefined period of time.
 All online resources—websites and other services—are hosted on web and application servers at data centers, hosting companies, or cloud computing centers.
 These servers will have a certain number of central processing units (CPUs) and CPU cores, which determines the limit of concurrent users.

 How do you determine how many concurrent users your infrastructure can support?
 There are a few different approaches.
 The simplest way is to look at the number of CPU and CPU cores that the web or application servers have available.
 Through years of experience in working with customers, Neustar has determined that each CPU core can support an estimated 220 to 250 concurrent users at any one time.
 In theory, if a website is running on a server having one CPU with four CPU cores (a quad-core CPU), nearly 1,000 users could be visiting and viewing the site at any one point in time.
 In reality, the number will vary to due to many factors such as memory on the servers, available bandwidth, and other factors that are sometimes not in control by the customer.
 The server CPU and CPU core information can be obtained by contacting the server administrators or other people that maintain the web or application servers.
 Once the information has been made available, you will be able to estimate how many concurrent users your website or application can support.